The call for seminar proposals for CBC 2023 is now closed. Proposal decisions will be sent in November 2022.

-- Be prepared to provide contact information, a short biography, and a headshot for all proposed speakers when you submit your proposal.
+- Be prepared to provide contact information, a short biography, and a headshot for ALL proposed speakers when you submit your proposal.

 - Standard CBC seminars are hour-long lectures.
 However, submitters are encouraged to submit proposals for seminars in shorter or longer time slots and/or creative formats, where appropriate.
-Potential new formats could include 30-minute lectures, workshops, roundtable discussions, hands-on demonstrations, and more.
+Potential new formats could include 20- or 30-minute short lectures, workshops, roundtable discussions, hands-on demonstrations, and more.
 You will have an opportunity in the submission form to describe your preferred seminar format.

 - Changes (including speaker additions or changes in company affiliations) after a seminar is selected are subject to approval by the Seminar Subcommittee.

 - Supplier Submissions: Brewers Association members have clearly expressed the sentiment that they prefer not to have supplier-generated presentations that only explore one specific product or solution in the educational tracks at the Craft Brewers Conference.
 Suppliers wishing to present specific information on their products or services should consider a sponsored seminar.
-Proposals from suppliers are welcome when balanced approaches and solutions to industry issues are presented and they do not mention specific products or services by name.
+Proposals from suppliers are welcome when balanced approaches and solutions to industry issues are presented and they do not reference specific products or services by name.

 - Submission Maximum: Individual submitters (or supplier groups) are limited to a maximum of 3 proposal submissions total.
 Any additional proposals beyond the third submission will be automatically rejected.